 Schools and Child Care

-Schools operated by the Department of Defense Education Activity (DoDEA) are deemed essential and will remain open during the regular school year in the event of a government shutdown.
+In past government shutdowns, schools operated by the Department of Defense Education Activity (DoDEA) were deemed essential and to remain open during the regular school year.

-Sporting events and extracurricular activities, including sports practices, will be paused unless the activity is fully funded by other means.
+Sporting events and extracurricular activities, including sports practices, were to be paused unless the activity was fully funded by other means.

 Leave